The age-verification questions for the first Leisure Suit Larry, released in 1987, include:

 The concept of a Layton/AA crossover has been around as early as 2009.

-In case 1-2 (The Turnabout Sisters) Phoenix can press Gumshoe by asking him if murder victims usually have time to write the name of their killer.
-Obviously this was a rhetorical question, used to make a point, but Gumshoe's reaction note Something along the lines of "Yeah!
-All the time in movies and stuff!" becomes hilarious when you get to case 2-1 in Justice for All— where another defendant, Maggey's, name was written by the victim.
+In case 1-2 (Turnabout Sisters) Phoenix can press Gumshoe by asking him if murder victims usually have time to write the name of their killer.
+Obviously this was a rhetorical question, used to make a point, but Gumshoe's reaction note "Sure!
+It happens all the time in books and the movies!" becomes hilarious as finding information written in blood is a Running Gag now — it happens in 2-1 (The Lost Turnabout), 3-5 (Bridge to the Turnabout), 4-3 (Turnabout Serenade), 5-1 (Turnabout Countdown), and I-1 (Turnabout Visitor).

 In case 1-5, while cross-examining a certain witness, Edgeworth will note: "Staring at the witness will do you no good, Wright."
-Two years later, "staring at the witness" became a gameplay mechanic in Apollo Justice.
+Two years later, "staring at the witness" became a gameplay mechanic in Apollo Justice: Ace Attorney.

 A reversed instance of this (for the audience; for the characters, it's played straight) occurs in Case 5-4.
 The Judge asks about the bomb transport case, a crucial piece of evidence in 5-1 and 5-4, and Blackquill jokingly tells him that it's his coffin.
 One of the final revelations of 5-1 is that the the body of the murdered detective, Candice Arme, was hidden inside the transport case during the very trial Blackquill made the joke in.
 Of course, none of them knew this at the time.